aragon/nest/grants/EmpowerTheDAO/roadmap.md

 - Research & Design - 2 weeks
   - Research each protocol being integrated with
   - Engage with stakeholders in the communities of the projects to raise awareness and seek guidance
-  - Interim Deliverable: Detailed scope of the functionality of each application, including contract calls,
+  - Interim Deliverable: Detailed scope of the functionality of each application, including contract calls
+  - Interim Deliverable: 4 published recordings of hangouts with the community of each project, introducing EmpowerTheDAO

 - Development Environment Configuration - 1 week
   - Create local test environments for each of the 4 protocols (ENS, Uniswap, Gitcoin, MakerDAO)